Introduction to npm, npx, NodeJS and React

 The commands debug, dev and build create the main.js file.
 They are very similar, their only difference is the –mode option, which tells webpack to use its built-in optimizations accordingly.

 webpack is a tool that bundles all the “assets” into a set of deployable files (.js, .css etc).
-We use it to compile the index.js file into the main.js file.
+We use it to bundle the react app into the minified main.js file.

 webpack.config.js